 The law doesn't specify what documentation you must collect for expenses such as dependent care or disability-related expenses.
-You can document these expenses in any reasonable way, such as documenting an interview with the student or obtaining a written statement from the student, or from other appropriate sources.

-Tuition Prepayment Plan Cite Higher Education Act Sec.
+You can document these expenses in any reasonable way, such as documenting an interview with the student or obtaining a written statement from the student or other appropriate sources.
+Tuition prepayment plan Higher Education Act Sec.
 480(j)